Rakan-AlZagha/GESI/README.md

 ![Wide](https://user-images.githubusercontent.com/56772433/166868257-141398ff-e997-40f7-a708-0f5f75153c0c.png)

 ## Introduction
-This project was created as part of the Trinity College (Hartford, CT)
+This project was created as part of the Department of Computer Science, Trinity College (Hartford, CT), Senior Capstone project.
+I was advised by Dr. Maminur Islam both semesters.

+You will find all files: training and testing scripts, 3D STL designs, presentation and poster, and the code for the ESP-EYE live stream here.

 ## Abstract
 Gesture Enabled System Interaction (GESI) is a project that enables users to interact effectively